tshepang/blog/content/computing/Rust week of 2015-05-22.rst

+- I bumped onto `an oddity regarding 'pow' method`__... there is no fallback.

+- I found that converting a char to a String (or &str) is `not as obvious as I hoped`__.

+- I read some of ``std::path`` code which resulted in `some small changes`__.

+- I re-discovered the convenience function, ``Iterator::cloned``, and submitted two related documentation__ improvements__.

+- I added syntax highlighting to the `Rust posts on my blog`__ that were missing it.
+I also updated the code to run on modern Rust.

 - I got some clarity on the concept of Traits by re-reading the well-written post, `Abstraction without overhead: traits in Rust`__.
 For example, the can be used add methods, even to existing